anjalisilva/mixMVPLN/README.md

 information criterion (AIC; Akaike, 1973), the Bayesian information criterion (BIC; Schwarz, 1978), a variation of the AIC used by Bozdogan (1994) called AIC3, and the integrated completed likelihood (ICL;
 Biernacki et al., 2000).

 Starting values (argument: *initMethod*) and the number of iterations for each chain (argument: *nInitIterations*) play an important role to the successful operation of this algorithm.
+There maybe issues with singularity, in which case altering starting values or initialization method may help.

 ## Tutorials